Grammyship/Leetcode/README.md

 ## Rookie's First Try

-It's my first try with leetcode and python, so the code will be dumb and ugly, full of mess Some of them are tidey because I don't know how to do it and searched online :( Very little of them is pretty because I suddenly thought of it
+It's my first try with leetcode and python, so the code will be dumb and ugly, full of mess.
+Some of them are tidey because I don't know how to do it and searched online :(.
+Very little of them is pretty because I suddenly thought of it :P.